-SHG received from the Welsh Government, relating to the acquisition and development of the Association's housing properties are accounted for under the accrual model and recognised in turnover over the expected useful life of the housing property structure.
-Where land or buildings are acquired at below market value e.g. as part of a Section 106 agreement (under the Town and Country Planning Act 1990), the carrying value reflects the fair value of the asset received, with the subsidy implicit in the arrangement deemed as grant.
+SHG from the received Welsh Government, relating to the acquisition and development of the Group's housing properties are accounted for under the accrual model and recognised turnover over the expected useful life of the housing property structure.
+Where land or buildings are acquired at below market value e.g. as part of a Section 106 agreement (under the Town Country Planning Act 1990), the carrying value reflects the fair value of the asset received, with the subsidy implicit in the arrangement deemed as grant.